“Sighting of the Day in the Bush”

 We’ve had few quiet mornings in Marloth Park since we arrived two and a half months ago.
 Whether it’s the four dozen helmeted guinea fowl that live in the bush surrounding our house, a single kudu or a forkl of kudu, a sounder of warthogs or Frank (the francolin) and his wife, it’s always a busy morning.

-Often, they begin to appear once we’re up and about but on a rare occasion, as soon as we open the big wooden doors to the house, a variety may be awaiting us.
-“What’s for breakfast,” their eyes asks as they stare at us.
+Often, they begin to appear once we’re up and about, but on a rare occasion, as soon as we open the giant wooden doors to the house, a variety may be awaiting us.
+“What’s for breakfast,” their eyes ask as they stare at us.
 Wildlife in Marloth Park is used to being fed.

 |They are highly social and spend considerable time playing with their troop-mates.|

 With Tom’s years of hearing loss from “working on the railroad,” with difficulty hearing certain tones, he’s often dependent on me to let him know someone is approaching.
 But, then, his keen eye often spots action in the bush long before I see it.
 We’re a good team as observers of wildlife in the bush (along with other things).